 The Company's derivative financial instruments consist of foreign currency forward exchange contracts ("forex contracts") and interest rate swaps which the Company may designate as cash flow hedges.
 Each derivative contract is stated in the consolidated balance sheets at fair value.
-Derivatives with asset fair values are reported in other current assets or other long-term assets and derivatives with liability fair values are reported in other current liabilities or other long-term liabilities on the consolidated balance sheets, depending on their maturity date.
+Derivatives with asset fair values are reported in other current assets or other long-term assets and derivatives with liability fair values are reported in other current liabilities on the consolidated balance sheets, depending on their maturity date.